- Location: Alabama

-Driver education classes are considered elective courses in 98% of Alabama high schools.
+Driver education classes are considered elective courses in the majority of Alabama high schools.
 Some schools are now offering simulated driving experiences as part of the instruction.
 Learner's licenses are not required for drivers who are enrolled in a state-approved driver education class.

 Immaturity and lack of experience are the two main causes of traffic deaths among teens.
-In Alabama, young drivers ages 15-24 suffer the highest death rates in car accidents.
+In Alabama, young drivers ages 15 years old to 24 years old suffer the highest death rates in car accidents.

 Educational courses, which include classroom instruction and supervised driving time, provide students with the most benefits.
 For additional information, please see the Alabama Department of Health's report on Motor Vehicle Deaths in Alabama.Local Drivers Education

 Choose a County

 - De Kalb